Skip to content

 Description

-Past Bad Münsingen, the trail goes over Schützenfahrbrügg to the opposite bank of the Aare.
-The hike begins above the Aare on the slope of the Belp mountain.
-Past Neumatt farmstead, it goes to Heimwesen Ochsematt, with breathtaking views into the Aare landscape and to the Bernese Alps.
-The descent at Hof Breitenried is gentle and the following stretch along the bank is wild.
-You will encounter riverside forests, rapids, sandy bays and reed beds.
-The gentle footpath leads to the Thalgut restaurant.
-The riverside path that leads to just before Jaberg begins again behind the restaurant.
-It crosses over the Jabergbrücke to the opposite bank of the Aare.
-The route to the mouth of the Rotache leads through a natural riverside landscape where you can spot common sandpipers, little ringed plovers and white-throated dippers.
-The footbridge over the Rotache is a little inland and you also have to take a short detour to cross under the railway line.
-The route crosses the Aare again at the railway bridge at Uttigen.
-The hiking trail goes along the Obere Au, a woodland area used by the army, to the Aare Dam.
-You reach Kaliforni past the memorial stone for the Kander Correction and across the Aarefeldsteg.
-Thun Castle soon proudly marks the destination of the hike.
-Past Schwäbis River Pool you reach Thun Old Town and the gateway to the Bernese Oberland.
+Past Bad Münsingen, the path crosses the Aare River via the Schützenfahrbrügg.
+The hike begins above the Aare on the slope of the Belpberg.
+Passing the Neumatt farmstead, it continues to the Ochsematt homestead, with splendid views of the Aare landscape and the Bernese Alps.
+The descent by Breitenried farm is easy; the following riverside section is wild.
+You will encounter floodplain forest, rapids, sandy bays, and reed beds.
+A soft footpath leads to the Thalgut.
+Behind the inn, the riverside path begins again, stretching to just before Jaberg.
+The Jaberg bridge takes you to the opposite bank of the Aare.
+The path to the mouth of the Rotache runs through a natural riverside landscape where you may spot sandpipers, common ringed plovers, and dippers.
+The Rotache footbridge is located slightly inland, and for the railway underpass, a short detour is necessary.
+Crossing the Aare again over the railway bridge near Uttigen, the hiking trail continues along the Upper Au, a forest area used by the military, on the Aare dam.
+Passing the monument for the Kander correction and over the Aarefeld footbridge, you arrive at Kaliforni.
+Soon the castle of Thun proudly marks the end of the hike.
+Passing the Schwäbis river bath, the old town of Thun and the gateway to the Bernese Oberland are reached.

-For centuries, the only inn on the Aare between Thun and Bern was in Thalgut.
-There was also a popular medicinal bath for preventing rheumatism and gout.
-The Thalgut bath was mentioned for the first time in 1480.
+For centuries, the Thalgut was the only inn on the Aare between Thun and Bern.
+A spa for rheumatism and gout was also very popular.
+The Thalgut bath was first mentioned in 1480.
 Its old name was “Zum Schiff”.
-The river was a busy waterway out of the Oberland, with sailors and raftsmen stopping by the inn.
+The river formed a busy waterway from the Oberland; boatmen and rafters used to stop at the inn.

-The Kander originally flowed through Thuner Allmend before joining the Aare between Thun and Uttigen.
-It repeatedly caused this flat area to flood.
-The Kander was therefore diverted into Lake Thun at the beginning of the 18th century.
+The Kander originally flowed through the Thuner Allmend and joined the Aare between Thun and Uttigen.
+In this flat area, it frequently caused floods.
+Therefore, at the beginning of the 18th century, the Kander was diverted into Lake Thun.

-Schwäbis River Pool is a small, attractive place.
-Since 1884, it has provided a comfortable pool atmosphere in a nostalgic setting and an exclusive swimming experience in the Aare along a length of 175 metres.
+The Schwäbis river bath is a small, charming facility.
+Since 1884, it has offered a cozy bathing atmosphere in a nostalgic setting and an exclusive swimming experience in the Aare over a length of 175 meters.

-In the town of Thun you can stroll through picturesque lanes and relax in numerous cafés on the Aare.
-Thun is the gateway to the Bernese Oberland and the ideal starting point for all kinds of trips and experiences.
+In the town of Thun, you can stroll through picturesque alleys, with numerous cafés along the Aare inviting you to linger.
+Thun is the gateway to the Bernese Oberland and is considered an ideal starting point for a variety of excursions and experiences.

 Höhenprofil